I was thrilled to see these 35 Christians among TIME's top 100.

 47 Woodrow Wilson (1856-1924) was our 28th President, son of a Presbyterian minister and president of Princeton University.
 He read the Bible daily and was committed to his faith.

-Wilson’s public policy and Christian motives gained him the highest recognition and respect of any American president and quality him as one of the most influential Christians of the 20th century.
+Wilson’s public policy and Christian motives earned him the highest recognition and respect of any American president and made him one of the most influential Christians of the 20th century.

 48 Johann Sebastian Bach* (1685-1759) was the greatest composer of all time and a devout Lutheran.
 750 of his 1000 works were written to honor God: